UDFSHION - BA Fashion

 The aims of this course are aligned with the qualification descriptors within the Quality Assurance Agency’s Framework for Higher Education Qualifications.
 The course aims to:

-1. Deliver a high quality education in fashion that will ensure graduates are knowledgeable, creative, technically able and work-ready
+1. deliver a high quality education in fashion that will ensure graduates are knowledgeable, creative, technically able and work-ready (LO4, LO5, LO7, LO9, LO10, LO11);

-2. Foster critical understanding of and creative approaches to the cultural, technological and economic factors surrounding the professional practice of fashion for luxury, ready-to-wear and/or high street fashion markets
+2. foster critical understanding of and creative approaches to the cultural, technological and economic factors surrounding the professional practice of fashion for luxury, ready-to-wear and/or high street fashion markets (LO1,LO2,LO3,LO5, LO6, LO10);

-3. Foster self-reliance and openness to professional development, ensuring individual practice that is accurately positioned in relation to current economic, ethical, cultural, environmental, material, global needs
+3. foster self-reliance and openness to professional development, ensuring individual practice that is accurately positioned in relation to current economic, ethical, cultural, environmental, material, global needs (LO1, LO3, LO6, LO9);

-4. Develop confident entrepreneurial, promotional and presentational skills, encouraging multidisciplinary approaches and critical thought
+4. develop confident entrepreneurial, promotional and presentational skills, encouraging experimental approaches and critical thought (LO5, LO6, LO7, LO9);

-5. Develop curiosity, independent enquiry and capacity to reason, critique and reflect upon practice through an integrated approach to practice and theory, research and analysis
+5. develop curiosity, independent enquiry and capacity to reason, critique and reflect upon practice through an integrated approach to practice and theory, research and analysis (LO3, LO6, LO11);

-6. Through working intimately with materials and making/ production, enable skills for professional practice including subject knowledge, efficiency, confidence and autonomy relevant to individual interests, creative ambitions and sector conditions.
+6. through in depth engagement with materials and making, imbue skills for professional and contemporary practice including subject knowledge, efficiency, confidence and autonomy relevant to individual interests, creative ambitions and sector conditions (LO4, LO8, LO10);

 Course learning outcomes